quantanhoi/FWE2024_TravelAgency/readme.md

 Fortgeschrittene Webentwicklung Hausaufgaben mit Typescript (Backend) und React (Frontend) What is still missiing:
  -Role for user: ADMIN, USER

- -Admin role can add and remove reise and reiseziel from database -Frontend page for adding and remove Reise and Reiseziel from database
+ -Admin role can add and remove reise and reiseziel from database

+ -Frontend page for adding and remove Reise and Reiseziel from database

+Initiate Database schema: using crebas.sql (for schema and trigger) and data.sql (for test data)
 ```
 tsc --init
 npm install @mikro-orm/core \